AlSakharoB/CaseDvizhenie/README.md

 # CaseDvizhenie
-Thats a quick quide and a good helper in issues of modeling the trajectory of trown solid
+Thats a quick guide and a good helper in issues of modeling the trajectory of trown solid